SeitaBV/v2g-liberty/README.md

 fm_own_context_display_name: "Own Prices and Emissions"

 # ****** Pricing data ********
-# Pricing data only needs to be provided if a generic electicity provider is used
+# Pricing data only needs to be provided if a generic electricity provider is used
 # For transforming the raw price data (from FM) to net price to be shown in UI.
 # Calculation:
 # (market_price_per_kwh + markup_per_kwh) * VAT